archonic/limestone/README.md

     You probably want to update the `ADMIN_*` environment variables.
 If you want a different `COMPOSE_PROJECT_NAME` and database name, now is the best time to do that.

-4. Run `docker-compose run web yarn install --pure-lockfile` to create download images, build your development image and install node_modules.
+4. Run `docker-compose run web yarn install --pure-lockfile` to download images, build your development image and install node_modules.
 This will take a while.

+5. Run `docker compose up` to run your project and it's dependencies.

-5. Once the build is done and everything is up, run `docker-compose exec web rails db:prepare` to create DB, load schema and seed.
+5. Once everything is up, run `docker-compose exec web rails db:prepare` to create DB, load schema and seed.
 Seeding will also create your plan(s) in Stripe.

 6. Visit [http://localhost:3000](http://localhost:3000) and rejoice :tada: You can login using the Admin user defined in `.env`